 Rick Sterling: In the West, there's basically non-stop demonization of Russia and President Putin, I'm sad to say…Just about any accusation can be made, and it will not be looked into, or it will not be considered what's the evidence to back that up.
 So we're seeing really an abandonment of due process in legal proceedings; that's really sad, [and] needs to be countered.

-Sputnik: Mr. Putin, by the time he's finished, will have been the president for 20 years.
-That's a massive endorsement for the Russian people to give an individual that kind of length of term.
+Sputnik: Mr Putin, by the time he's finished, will have been the president for 20 years.
+That's a massive endorsement for the Russian people to give an individual that kind of length of the term.
 Why can't the Western media and governments just get on with it?

 Sputnik: What's your prognosis regarding the development of Russia-US ties, especially amid this Skripal case?